Alumni, friends and supporters’ privacy statement

 We do not sell your personal information to third parties under any circumstances or permit third parties to sell on the information we have shared with them.

-Your personal information is created, stored and transmitted securely in a variety of paper and electronic formats.
-This includes databases that are shared across the University.
+The University takes care to manage personal information appropriately and securely.
+Your personal information is processed in a variety of formats, both electronic and hardcopy, including in enterprise-wide databases.
 Accordingly, your personal information is not segregated or treated differently from any other personal information based on your geographic location or jurisdiction.

-Once your personal information is no longer required for the purpose it was collected, and in accordance with our other legislative obligations, it is securely destroyed in compliance with the University’s retention and disposal authority.
+Once your personal information is no longer required for the purpose it was collected, or for another legitimate purpose, it will be securely destroyed in compliance with the University’s retention and disposal authority.

-The University Secretary is the designated Privacy and Data Protection Officer (PDPO) for the University of Melbourne.
-The privacy team in Legal and Risk provide guidance on privacy obligations and responsibilities.
+The University Secretary is the University's designated Privacy and Data Protection Officer (PDPO).
+The privacy office in Legal and Risk provide guidance on the University’s privacy obligations and responsibilities.

-If you are dissatisfied with our response to a complaint, you may lodge a complaint with the applicable supervisory authority:
+If you are not satisfied with our response to your query or concern, you may lodge a complaint with the applicable supervisory authority: